► All-new Clio Mk5 on sale in autumn

 What's the range?

-There are three trim levels: Play, expected to be priced from £14,500 when cars reach UK showrooms in October (that's up about £1000 on the current entry-level Clio, and more expensive than the most basic Ford Fiesta); Iconic, from £16,500; and RS Line (a name that will replace GT Line across the Renault range) at around £19,500.
+There are four trim levels when cars reach UK showrooms in November: entry-level Play is expected to be priced from £14,295 - that's up by about £1000 on the current entry-level Clio, but cheaper than the most basic Ford Fiesta in Trend spec.
+Iconic is expected to be the best-seller, from £15,295.
+S Edition will start from £17,295 and RS Line (a name that will replace GT Line across the Renault range) at around £17,795.

 Next year's hybrid uses a naturally-aspirated 1.6-litre petrol four and two electric motors, one big and one small, both attached to the engine, with a battery in the boot.
 There won't be a plug-in hybrid Clio - that tech is being saved for the new Captur.